 To the rear, the proposed garden room extension is modest in size, and from the bridleway, it presents an improved elevation to the public view as a replacement to the unsightly toilet block and oil storage tank.
-The garden room will reuse stone and slate from the toilet block together with traditional timber construction materials.
+The garden room will reuse stone and slate from the toilet block.
+A self-supporting cantilevered balcony and associated awning is proposed to be constructed with minor visual impact or interferences to the public view or neighbouring properties owing to its orientation and design.